... is what we all need

 Projects that focus on providing capacity, training, or expertise, or otherwise improving the ability of decision makers to deliver programs in support of biodiversity

-Actively informing and catalyzing the policy discussion around biodiversity conservation, working to both ‘bring in’ background knowledge and to ‘send out’ information.
+Actively informing and catalyzing the policy discussion around biodiversity conservation, working to both create background knowledge and to foster the dissemination of information and ideas.